WELCOME to the HOME PAGE of AMARICY Soft-Coated Wheaten Terriers.

 I am owned and loved by the AMARICY Wheaten Terrier gang and all of my dogs live with me in the house.

-As a Kennel Club Assured Breeder, based in East Yorkshire, I encourage anyone interested in owning and loving a Soft-Coated Wheaten Terrier to visit (by appointment), but if you are unable to come along please be sure to visit any other Kennel Club Assured Breeder.
+As a Kennel Club Assured Breeder, based in North Yorkshire, I encourage anyone interested in owning and loving a Soft-Coated Wheaten Terrier to visit (by appointment), but if you are unable to come along please be sure to visit any other Kennel Club Assured Breeder.

 I love this saying:

 “it’s a dog’s world - so adjust!”

 DO YOU REALLY WANT A SOFT-COATED WHEATEN TERRIER?

 Owning a Soft-Coated Wheaten Terrier (or any dog) is a privilege and a responsibility that needs to be taken seriously and much consideration should be given before you embark on getting a new family member.

 A Wheaten Terrier can live typically between 10 to 15 years – can you commit to this?
 One puppy, one bond!
 Never consider getting two puppies at the same time, they will be almost impossible to train and will bond with each other and not yourselves.

 Owning a dog is a lot of extra work and responsibility - it is not an easy job.
 Consider the following before committing yourself to dog ownership: